pebblecode/pebble-handbook/great-work/social-media-guidance-for-sharing-content.md

 Digital Transformation (Twitter, Facebook, and Linkedin):
 For all thought leadership content, where the audience is more focused towards potential clients.

+If this makes sense to you, you might want to create groups to use too.

-## I want to post stuff
+## I want to post stuff!
 We are using Buffer to schedule tweets and track engagement on content here.
 We are on the 5 user business account at the moment so if you are interested in sharing content, let one of the account holders know and we’ll get this up online.

 Account holders:
-Peter
+- Peter O
-George
+- George
-Toby
+- Toby
-Clorama
+- Clorama
-Jonny
+- Jonny

 If you are interested in sharing content more regularly, let Jonny know and he’ll share his login with you.